 - Semi-luxury tents are 3x3m walk-in dome tents.
 These are always used on mobile trips which move camp on a regular basis.
 They are fractionally cheaper than the Luxury tents.
 (Read more about these Semi-luxury tents here)

 - Luxury tents are 7x4m, and these are used when the camp remains in one location for three nights or longer.
 These are a little more costly than the Semi-luxury tents.
 (Read more about these Luxury tents here)

 Our viewMobile safaris aren't for everyone.
 We recommend them primarily for an excellent one-to-one experience with the guide.
 However, on this one, we were very impressed by the high standards of service, food and accommodation.
 It was more luxurious than we'd expected, and in most respects it easily matched the standards of comfort that we'd expect from a high-end safari lodge - plus the guiding and wildlife experience was first class.
-We'd very confident in highly recommending Hwange Mobile Camp as a great safari in northern Hwange.
+We're very confident in highly recommending Hwange Mobile Camp as a great safari in northern Hwange.

 Ideal length of stay: We'd recommend a minimum of 3 nights.
 Ideally, if time allows, we'd suggest spending 2-4 nights in one of the permanent camps in the Kalahari areas of southern/eastern Hwange, and then another 3-4 nights on this mobile safari in the rugged north.

 Directions: Its about a 3 hour drive from Victoria Falls and about 3.5 hours drive from Main Camp in Hwange

 Food & drink

 Food quality: During our visit in August 2010, the food was of a very high standard - equivalent to that served at a good quality safari camp.

 Breakfast is generally served around the campfire, prior to going out on your morning activity.
 A selection of cereals, hot porridge and toast are laid out for guests to help themselves, as well as tea and coffee.